 Have clear goals and devise effective ways to measure results.
 Do your research carefully, as you need to understand very well the what, why, and whom of your marketing world.
 Give the event a style, voice, and tone, so all channels pointing to your event speak the same language.
 The great advantage of branding events is that they provide the opportunity to have face-to-face campaigns.

 Clearly and consistently reflect your brand by organizing well-thought press releases, event adverts, news articles, and social media posts.
-Also, keep in mind that pre-event SEO is a vital ingredient you just can’t forget.
+Also, keep in mind that pre-event SEO is a vital ingredient you can’t forget.
 Make it a goal to include as many relevant links as possible, with “relevant” being the operative word.
 Don’t be shy about links!
 The speaker’s websites, social channels, blogs, and sponsor’s sites; they all come in handy.
 Finally, aim to get as many external links as possible to link back to your event page.

 3. Offer Previous Registration

 Registration sites help people engage with the event before it even starts.
 It encourages them to add the date to their calendar and makes them feel that they are going to participate in something worth their time.

 Another advantage of previous registration is that it helps plan for the number of people confirmed, and allows you to build a database for upcoming promotions.